 OPPD’s Tricia Browning moved to Nebraska from Minnesota in 2014.
-After spending years as a nurse in schools and hospitals, she started working at an electric utility.
+After spending years as a nurse working in schools, hospitals and at the Mayo Clinic Health System, she started working at an electric utility.

 One of those ways is OPPD’s commitment to safety.
 It was one of the things that struck her early on after she started to work at OPPD.

 “OPPD does safety really well,” she said.
 “The more we can promote health and wellness for our employees and keep them safe on the job, the better our business runs.
 This commitment to safety helps fulfill OPPD’s mission.”

 Keeping employees safe is in line with the utility’s core value of caring for each other.
 Browning said OPPD’s safety culture led her to pursue her master’s degree in Safety and Occupational Health.
 Her nursing background gives her work in OPPD’s Safety department a different perspective.